Equivariant operational Chow rings of T-linear schemes: Rational equivariant Chow cohomology of spherical varieties

 \subsection{$G$-equivariant Chow cohomology}

-Let $X$ be a $G$-spherical variety.
-The purpose of this subsection is to describe $A^*_G(X)_\Q$ and its relation to $A^*_T(X)_\Q$.
-To adapt the definition of $G$-equivariant operational Chow groups, in this subsection we work in the category of $G$-quasiprojective schemes.
+To adapt the definition of $G$-equivariant operational Chow groups, in this subsection we work in the category of $G$-quasiprojective schemes, i.e. $G$-schemes having an ample $G$-linearized invertible sheaf.
+This assumption is fulfilled, e.g., by $G$-stable subschemes of normal quasiprojective $G$-schemes \cite{su:eq}.

-As it occurs in equivariant cohomology, one can often simplify the computation of equivariant Chow groups for schemes with a reductive group action by focusing one's attention on the induced action of a maximal torus.